-The Housing Division administers various housing programs and opportunities for very-low up to moderate-income renters, homebuyers, and homeowners, and enforces policies and regulations to support and enhance our community.
+The Housing Division manages housing programs and policies for very-low up to moderate-income renters, home buyers, and homeowners, and that enhance our community.

 The Affordability of Housing Survey: The Housing Division is planning and implementing various events, activities, and efforts to engage and educate the community now through next year about the affordability of housing.

 Please take our quick 5-minute survey about the affordability of housing!
 Your thoughts will help shape future efforts the City will take to engage the community on this topic.
 The survey will be available through November 30, 2017.

 - First-Time Homebuyer Loan Assistance